yiqian-wang/octSegmentation/README.md

+*This repo fixes some bugs to run on windows.*

 This package provides a toolbox for segmenting OCT retina scans written in Matlab and C. A detailed documentation may be found in documentation.pdf.
 The corresponding paper can be found here: http://www.sciencedirect.com/science/article/pii/S1361841514000449.

 ----------------